Graduate Studies Reports Access

 8.3.
 Project – Students will submit a research plan.
 A form has been included in the research plan module for student use.
 This plan will provide a detailed outline for the student to use in conducting practitioner inquiry.
 Outline Research Project – By the end of the semester students will submit a detailed outline to use as a guide in conducting classroom research.
 This guide may be used by students who wish to participate in thesis research or project research courses.
 Project outline is worth 40 points.

-Understanding Guidelines for Reading Research
+- Major Topics: Understanding Guidelines for Reading Research

 Course Guidelines for Summarizing Readings